Mission Aware Cyber-physical Security: Mission Aware Graph Metamodels

 \begin{definition}[System Structure] The structure of a cyber-physical system is a graph \(\Sigma \coloneqq (V_\Sigma, A_\Sigma, \textit{src}_\Sigma, \textit{tgt}_\Sigma, \mathcal{D}_\Sigma)\), where \(V_\Sigma\) is the set of vertices of \(\Sigma\); \(A\) is the set of arrows of \(\Sigma\); \(\textit{src}_\Sigma, \textit{tgt}_\Sigma: A_\Sigma \rightarrow V_\Sigma\), and \(\mathcal{D}_\Sigma\) is the set of descriptors of \(\Sigma\). \(V_\Sigma\) represents the components of a cyber-physical system that implement the admissible behaviors defined by \(F\), \(A_\Sigma\) the information flow communication links to fully implement the admissible behaviors defined in \(F\), \(\textit{src}_\Sigma, \textit{tgt}_\Sigma\) the directionality of the possible cyber or physical interactions between components, and \(\mathcal{D}_\Sigma\) the associated cyber attributes, i.e., properties, for a given vertex or interaction that map to potential attack vectors. \end{definition}

 In this instance, the mission requirements are encoded in requirement diagrams, the system function is encoded in activity diagrams, and the system structure of the CPS is encoded in internal block and block definition diagrams.
-Thus, we utilize all three fundamental categories in SysML, namely, behavior, requirements, and structure diagrams.
-These define the \textit{primitive artifacts} in \textsc{mission aware}.
+Thus, we make use of all three fundamental categories in SysML, namely, behavior, requirements, and structure diagrams.
+These define the \textit{primitive artifacts} in Mission Aware.

 \begin{definition}[Mission Specification] The mission specification of a cyber-physical system is a graph \(S \coloneqq (V_S, A_S, \textit{src}_S, \textit{tgt}_S, \mathcal{D}_S)\), where \(V_S \subseteq V\) such that \(V = V_R \cup V_F \cup V_\Sigma\) completing the specification by including all the information presented in the mission requirements, how those relate to the system function, and finally how they are realized through the system structure; \(A_S\) the set of arrows that define associativity between any of the elements presented in the vertices that compose the mission, i.e., mission requirements, system function, and system structure; \(\textit{src}_S, \textit{tgt}_S: A_S \rightarrow V_S\) define the directionality of the arrows in \(S\), and \(\mathcal{D}_S\) the descriptors derived from system structure, \(\Sigma\), such that \(\mathcal{D}_S \subseteq \mathcal{D}_\Sigma\). \end{definition}